modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 :doc:`appropriate section </flow/modin/core/dataframe/algebra>` of the documentation for the steps to do it.

 Avoid mixing pandas and Modin DataFrames
-""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""

 Although Modin is considered to be a drop-in replacement for pandas, Modin and pandas are not intended to be used together in a single flow.
-Passing a pandas DataFrame as an argument for a Modin's frame method may either slowdown the function (because it has to process non-distributed object) or raise an error.
-You would also get an undefined behavior if you pass a Modin frame as an input to pandas methods, since pandas identifies Modin's objects as a simple iterable, and so can't use its potential.
+Passing a pandas DataFrame as an argument for a Modin's DataFrame method may either slowdown the function (because it has to process non-distributed object) or raise an error.
+You would also get an undefined behavior if you pass a Modin DataFrame as an input to pandas methods, since pandas identifies Modin's objects as a simple iterable, and so can't leverage its benefits as a distributed dataframe.

-Copy-pastable example, showing how mixing pandas and Modin frames in a single flow may bottleneck performance:
+Copy-pastable example, showing how mixing pandas and Modin DataFrames in a single flow may bottleneck performance:

 .. code-block:: python